 Archaeology is the scientific study of the material cultural record of human evolution and history over the past 3 million years.
 We think this is best accomplished using materialist, evolutionary approaches both in research and teaching.
-Our research draws upon evolutionary culture theory, including Human Behavioral Ecology, to explore a range of issues while focusing on hunter-gatherer diversity, technology, complexity (Shelby Anderson) and subsistence (Virginia Butler).
-We have related research interests in the North Pacific fur-trade (Doug Wilson), zooarchaeology (Butler), site formation processes (Butler, Wilson) and Historical Archaeology (Wilson).
+Our research draws upon evolutionary culture theory, including Human Behavioral Ecology, to explore a range of issues while focusing on hunter-gatherer diversity, technology, complexity (Shelby Anderson) and related research interests in the North Pacific fur-trade (Doug Wilson), site formation processes (Wilson) and Historical Archaeology (Wilson).
 Our regional focus is western North America, including the Northwest Coast, Plateau and Great Basin, the north Pacific Rim and the Sub-Arctic/Arctic.

-Graduate Students and Faculty are involved in the Environmental Anthropology Program within Anthropology as well as take advantage of resources in Chemistry, Geology, Geography, Biology and History, including the Center for Columbia River History.
-Archaeology faculty also participate in PSU’s Indigenous Nations Studies Program and the School of the Environment.
+Graduate students and faculty are involved in the Environmental Anthropology Program within anthropology as well as take advantage of resources in chemistry, geology, geography, biology and history, including the Center for Columbia River History.
+Archaeology faculty also participate in PSU’s Indigenous Nations Studies Program and the Environmental Science and Management.
 Beyond PSU, the program has close ties with the National Park Service, US Forest Service and the US Fish and Wildlife Service, ties that generate internships, research and other valuable opportunities.
 We also work closely with local and regional contracting firms, which provide employment and internships to many of our students before and after they receive their degrees.

 Archaeology Track Guidelines for PSU Anthropology Students